Garmin 810 review

 My personal choice of creating and uploading a course in 2024:

 I seldom use Garmin Connect, since I've had my 810 it has improved but it has been consistently behind other free course planning software.
-It still shares routing with runners so it will still often send you the wrong way around roundabouts, the wrong way down one way streets and take you down tracks even if you have selected 'follow roads', overriding this on route effectively going 'off course' often causes the 810 to crash.
+It still shares routing with runners so it will still often send you the wrong way around roundabouts, the wrong way down one way streets and take you down tracks even if you have selected 'Road Cycling', overriding this on route effectively going 'off course' often causes the unit to crash.

 DATA SCREEN